MakeSLC/BeeHousing/README.md

 # Solitary Bee Housing
 Congratulations on your new solitary bee house!
-This page will have instructions for
+This page will be updated with information about these bees and how to care for them.

-* Mounting your bee houses
-* Overwintering the pupae
-Brought to you by [Make Salt Lake](https://www.makesaltlake.org) _this page is being updated now (3:30 friday 23rd), check back later for improved mounting and wintering instructions and more bee pictures!_
+_Brought to you by [Make Salt Lake](https://www.makesaltlake.org)_

+_this page last being updated (4:45 friday june 23rd), check back later for improved mounting and wintering instructions and more bee pictures!_

 ## What are solitary bees?
-There are thousands of bee species in the world and dozens in the Wasatch Front alone; these bees do not build large colony hives like the European Honeybee (_apis melifera_) but instead create small nests in existing holes, each containing a small number of offspring.
+There are thousands of bee species in the world and dozens in the Wasatch Front alone; these bees do not build large colony hives like the European Honeybee (_apis melifera_) but instead have a number of nesting strategies, including digging into the ground, chewing through wood, or occupying existing small holes.
+The latter are known as cavity nesting bees.
+The mothers will create nests in small holes they find, each containing a small number of offspring.
 These nests are capped off and pupate overwinter, emerging in the spring to begin the cycle anew.
 The housing we create here provide nesting sites for these bees, who are critical pollenators of native and introduced plant species.

 Many of these bees do not sting humans, or will only sting if actively harassed (and those that do sting are a mere pinch, a fraction of a honeybee's sting).